coolprobn/blog-ai-chat-app/README.md

 Hi!

-This is my first project using AI/LLM and it took a whole day to complete this project being; me being an absolute beginner.
+This is my first project using AI/LLM and it took a whole day to complete this project; me being an absolute beginner.

 Below I have laid out instructions on running this app locally.
-Shoot me a [DM in Twitter](https://x.com/coolprobn) if you have any questions or confusion.

 ### Built with